Emergency Elevator Phone

 The first thing to do is check the current status of code within your State.
 There are a number of ways to do this, but the easiest way is to use Kings III’s Code Compliance Database to select your State and it will confirm which code is in place.
 Click Here.

-Emergency phone service suppliers
+Emergency elevator phone service suppliers

 I always recommend discussing your elevator phone service needs with your current elevator service provider.
 They should be able to upgrade your elevator phone service and partner with a phone monitoring service to provide 24/7 coverage.